vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 | Net Revenue | $5,476,537 |
 | Overall Return Rate | 5.52% |

-The analysis shows that revenue loss is highly concentrated in a small subset of products and customers, following a clear Pareto distribution.
+### Key Findings

 - 🔴 **Electronics** is the top-revenue category — and the largest source of return loss ($166K)
 - 🟠 **Fashion** has the highest return rate at **8.05%**, signalling expectation mismatch or fit issues
-- 🟡 **Top 5 loss products** account for a disproportionate share of total leakage — a clear Pareto pattern
+- 🟡 **Top 5 loss products** account for a disproportionate share of total leakage
 - 🟢 **High-return customers** are mostly *not* the highest-value customers — risk and value require separate monitoring

+- Approximately 80% of return-related revenue loss is concentrated in a small subset of products (Pareto distribution)
+- Customer return behavior can be segmented into distinct risk tiers, with a small group of users responsible for repeated losses
+- Retention declines sharply after the first purchase cycle, indicating weak long-term customer engagement
+- Product categories with high return rates suggest structural issues such as expectation mismatch, quality inconsistency, or sizing problems

 <br>